Prion Contagion Unstoppable

 Evidence continues to mount showing that many American hospitals are brimming with disease following a recent announcement by the Massachusetts Department of Public Health (MDPH).
-At least five patients who recently underwent spinal surgery at Cape Cod Hospital in Hyannis may have been exposed to Creutzfeldt-Jakob Disease (CJD), a brain infection similar to mad cow disease, according to the announcement, while eight others in New Hampshire and at least two others in another unidentified state may also have been exposed.
+At least five patients who recently underwent spinal surgery at Cape Cod Hospital in Hyannis may have been exposed to Creutzfeldt-Jakob Disease (CJD), a brain infection similar to mad cow disease, according to the announcement, while eight others in New Hampshire and at least two others in another unidentified state may also have been exposed recently.
+In the big picture, most have been exposed and don’t know it.
+The same goes for millions of people.

 Surgical instruments shipped down from a hospital in New Hampshire were found to potentially be contaminated with prions, which are misfolded proteins that cause CJD and are not completely eliminated by standard sterilization protocols.
 The instruments had originally been used on a now-deceased patient at the Catholic Medical Center in Manchester, who has since been identified as having potentially been infected with prion disease (CJD), which can cause memory loss, cognitive disorders, behavioral changes and eventually dementia and death.

-CJD proteins known as prions are not completely eradicated by standard hospital sterilization procedures.
-As a result, the disease can spread indiscriminately and without warning from tool to tool, and from patient to patient, even after being rigorously cleaned.
+Prions are not completely eradicated by hospital sterilization procedures.
+As a result, the disease can spread indiscriminately and without warning from tool to tool, and from patient to patient.

 CJD is said to affect less than 400 people annually in the U.S., according to the U.S. Centers for Disease Control and Prevention — the disease has no known cure, and is “rapidly progressive and always fatal,” according to health experts.